Halloween Maps to Get You in the Spirit of Halloween

 I jumped out of my seat when Leatherface chainsawed out of the closet in the Texas Chainsaw Massacre.
 The chainsaw brattling still gives me chills.

 Why do people watch horror movies?
 It’s the adrenaline rush.
 When you watch a horror movie, you can face your fears without any consequences.

 Dracula was a horror movie classic… So was Godzilla at one time.

 All the BEST Halloween horror classics since the dawn of time are put on Esri’s Geography of Horror map.

-It guides you where the top-rated horror movies took place.
+It guides you through the locations of the top-rated horror movies and where they took place.
 From Tokyo to Los Angeles, your favorite kill-count kings (or queens) are mapped.

-Who knew Asian horror films exploded in popularity from the years 2000-2010?
+Who knew Asian horror films exploded in popularity from the years 2000 to 2010?